2018-2019 High School Profile

 Many students in grades 11 and 12 participate in the Concurrent Enrollment Program through Tompkins-Cortland Community College.
-Students who demonstrate mastery on New York State Regents exams can opt to participate in concurrent enrollment college courses taught by high school instructors in the areas of Business Law, United States History, Community First Aid, Pre-Calculus, Calculus, Statistics, Business Math, Engineering Graphics, Spanish, Biology, English Composition, English Literature and Spanish.
+Students who demonstrate mastery on New York State Regents exams can opt to participate in concurrent enrollment college courses taught by high school instructors in the areas of Business Law, United States History, Community First Aid, Pre-Calculus, Calculus, Statistics, Business Math, Engineering Graphics, Spanish, Biology, English Composition, English Literature, Psychology and Spanish.
 Students also have the opportunity to earn college credit directly through Tompkins Cortland Community College’s CollegeNow program (http://www.tc3.edu/collegenow/).
-Students also have the opportunity to take online college courses (Psychology, Sociology, Astronomy, Personal Health, Criminal Justice & Essentials of Nutrition) and virtual AP courses (Statistics, Art History, Computer Science and Music Theory).
+Students also have the opportunity to take online college courses (Psychology, Sociology, Astronomy, Personal Health, Criminal Justice & Essentials of Nutrition).

 For purposes of transfer students, NCAA, and any other institutions that use a letter grading system the conversion chart below will be used.

 4pt. scale Percentage Letter Grade

 GPA is computed by averaging student percentage scores by the number of credits attempted.
 All courses, whether passed or failed, are recorded on the transcript and used in the calculation of a student’s GPA.
 All college credit courses approved for high school credit will be weighted an additional 5%.

 Class Rank is calculated at the end of each semester using student GPA.